keijiro/MoonAndEarth/README.md

 The images of the Moon are made by [John van Vliet][1].
 These images are provided under the Creative Commons license (cc-by-sa).

-The images of the Earth are proveded from [NASA][2], so basically you can use these images freely.
+The images of the Earth are provided from [NASA][2], so basically you can use these images freely.

   [1]: http://www.celestiamotherlode.net/catalog/show_creator_details.php?creator_id=10